jdmaloney/grafana_tools/backup_and_sync/README.md

 ## Assumptions
 - For backup passwordless SSH is to be enabled beween host source and destination server (just needs to be one-way passwordless)
 - For syncing both Grafana instances must use the same backing database type and have it located at the same path if using sqlite3
+- For syncinging passwordless SSH is to be enabled between the master server and the server being synced to (one-way only needed)

 ## Usage